aarron-lee/simple-ryzen-tdp/README.md

 There is an install script for ChimeraOS 38 or higher, found [here](https://github.com/aarron-lee/simple-ryzen-tdp/blob/main/chimeraos_install.sh)

 make it executable with either `chmod +x` or in the script file's properties.
-Then run it twice, once with sudo, once without sudo.
+Then run it twice, once with sudo, once without sudo. default sudo pass is `gamer`

 You still need to add it manually to Steam as a non-steam game.